TheOneWhoWants/testSDK/README.md

 ```

 ## [Integration](#Integration)
-note::: Configure your Adshift Api Key in `didFinishLaunchingWithOptions`.
+note:: Configure your Adshift Api Key in `didFinishLaunchingWithOptions`.

 To integrate the ADShift SDK, simply call the `setApiKey` method with your unique API key.